ordo-one/package-frostflake/README.md

 sorting across services most of the time - with the aim that the unique identifier should be suitable as e.g. a database key.

-The default output of a FrostflakeIdentifier is a base58 string for easier readability for humans, but the UInt64 raw value is also accessible.
+The default output of a FrostflakeIdentifier is a base58 string for easier readability for humans (e.g. `FungET5sN9j`), but the UInt64 raw value is also accessible.

 # Adding dependencies